Managing pages

 4. On the confirmation message that opens, confirm deleting of the page by selecting OK.

-6. In the Recycle Bin window that opens, select the page you want to restore.
+2. In the Recycle Bin window that opens, select the page you want to restore, and then do one of the following:

 Move a page